magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 This allows for existing messages to be extended, or for new message types to be added.
 Peers MUST _accept_ messages for any features they support.
 Peers MUST only send messages for features in the other side's list.
-Only one format exists currently: `"basic"`.
+Only one format exists currently: `"core"`.

    XXX:: maybe just lean on "version" for now?